Why I became a videomaker

 My dream is to one day create a feature-length documentary.

-For now, I focus on filming events and reports — and I give it my full commitment.
+For now, I focus on filming events — and I give it my full commitment.

 If you’re looking for a videographer who comes prepared and delivers content you’ll be able to use long after your event, feel free to get in touch.